django-import-export/django-import-export/docs/getting_started.rst

 -------------------------------

-To integrate `django-import-export` with ``Book`` model, we will create resource class that will describe  how this resource can be imported or exported.
+To integrate `django-import-export` with ``Book`` model, we will create a resource class that will describe how this resource can be imported or exported.

 ::